OpenID Connect (OIDC) Bearer token authentication

 testImplementation("io.quarkus:quarkus-test-keycloak-server")

-pointing to the running test container as well as quarkus.oidc.client-id=quarkus-app
+and points it to the running test container, quarkus.oidc.client-id=quarkus-app

 .

-But if you already have all the required quarkus-oidc
+However, if you have already configured the required quarkus-oidc

 with the prod

-profile for `Dev Services for Keycloak`to start a container, for example:
+profile for `Dev Services for Keycloak`to start a container, as shown in the following example:

 %prod.quarkus.oidc.auth-server-url=http://localhost:8180/realms/quarkus

-If a custom realm file has to be imported into Keycloak before running the tests then you can configure Dev Services for Keycloak
+If a custom realm file has to be imported into Keycloak before running the tests, configure Dev Services for Keycloak

 as follows: